AAA Editor Notes

 Panning for gold is allowed in designated areas, using hands and pans only, and fishing is permitted in season.

-Pets on leash are allowed.
+Pet friendly (call for restrictions/fees.).
 Recreational activities are permitted.
 Picnicking is permitted.
 Food is available.
 Time: Allow 1 hour minimum.